emutos/manual/usermanual/docs/index.md

 Using a new (to you) computer is a bit like moving into a new home.
 "Where did we put that..."
 This section will walk you through some typical operations and some things that may make life a bit easier.

-Many options also have shortcut keys, e.g. Control S to save the desktop.
+Many options also have shortcut keys, e.g. ^S to save the desktop.
 You can note these to the right of the menu entries.

 Unlike TOS, EmuTOS recognizes hard drives attached to the system, so you don't have to install them.
 It will recognize ASCI (Atari's version of SCSI), SCSI and IDE drives if present and if EmuTOS supports the hardware.
 EmuTOS also recognizes some partitioning schemes, such as that of the IDC SCSI Host adapter.

 #### Saving the Desktop

 As you move in to EmuTOS, you will change how the desktop works, such as how you want to sort directories.
 You can preserve those choices across boots by saving the desktop.
-Hit Control S or go to Options -> Save Desktop.
+Hit ^S or go to Options -> Save Desktop.
 EmuDesk will ask you to confirm.
 Click on OK, and you are done.

 #### Opening a Disk Drive or Directory

 To open a window on a disk drive, double click on its icon.
 Or hit an Alt key and the drive letter, e.g. Alt g to open G:.
 To view any directory (folder), double click on its entry.
-Note that in text view mode, directories are indentified by a small icon to the left of the name of the directory.
+Note that in text view mode, directories are identified by a small icon to the left of the name of the directory.
 In icon view mode, they have a manila folder icon, rather than the piece of paper icon files get.

 If you save the desktop with windows open to directories, you will preserve those open windows across boots.
 This is handy for directories you use a lot.

 You can select multiple files, directories and disk partitions.
 If you then select an operation, the dialog you then select will walk through the ones you have selected.
 For example, select several files and directories.
-Then look at the information on them with Control i.
-The Skip button at the bottom lets you skip a file or directory, whereas the OK button accepts your changes, and the Cancel button lets you end the sequence.
+Then look at the information on them with ^I. The Skip button at the bottom lets you skip a file or directory, whereas the OK button accepts your changes, and the Cancel button lets you end the sequence.

-You can also select all items (File -> Select All Items, Control a).
+You can also select all items (File -> Select All Items, ^A).
 Having done that, you can then use Shift Click to deselect items.

 Folder windows have several widgets of interest.